About Eidetica

 - make interdisciplinary knowledge accessible

-The long-term plan includes workshops, educational resources, and collaborative research.
-The immediate focus is the book.
+Its long-term vision includes educational resources, workshops, and collaborative research.

 The Unified Coherence Architecture

-The UCA is not presented as a finished system but as an open invitation to keep asking better questions about how coherence is built within selves, between people, and across societies.
+The UCA is not presented as a closed system.
+It is an open research architecture — an invitation to investigate how coherence is built within minds, between people, and across societies.

 A Note on Orientation